akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 - Title and identification of the work this individual will be responsible for
-- Resume and specifically related work experience.
+- Resume and specifically related work experience for key personnel.

 Offerors must provide information describing work completed of a similar scope and complexity.
 Please provide experiences with similar technology